-This article was written by Dipak Naker, Co-director of the violence prevention NGO, Raising Voices.
-For more like this, see our education newsfeed.
+This article was written by Dipak Naker, co-director of the violence prevention NGO, Raising Voices.

-There is a strong consensus that violence against children can have a profound and a long- term consequence on the potential of the individual child.
+There is a strong consensus that violence against children can have profound and long- term consequences for the potential of the individual child.

 Look to schools for progress

 For the past twenty years, I have been working at Raising Voices to prevent violence against children (VAC) in developing countries.

 We have hosted a national dialogue that engaged millions of Ugandans in conversation about prevention of VAC, designed community based interventions and developed a school based intervention that is being used in 750 schools.
 Through this experience I have come to believe that the school is the compelling place to start when you want to prevent VAC.

 Below I outline seven reasons for prioritising prevention of VAC at schools.